-The challenge was to prepare a residential design across any climate zone in Australia and achieve a NatHERS 10-Star energy rating.
+The challenge was to prepare a residential engineering design across any climate zone in Australia and achieve a NatHERS 10-Star energy rating.

 The BDAV’s 10-Star Sustainable Design Challenge is for conceptual projects that combine admirable architecture with efficient planning solutions and materials utilisation.

 The Accomplished Suburb Living (ASL) 10-Star design was an important design brief to Structerre as the majority of our clients opt for an affordable, modern 3×2 or 4×2 dream family home.
 Part of their brief involved the design to sit aesthetically amongst the multitude of other modern family homes found commonly in suburbs across the country.

 The ASL design allows Structerre to showcase how a standard project home does not have to compromise on liveability or cost to be energy efficient.
 Perth has a temperate climate, which has hot to very hot summers and mild winters.
 Overshading is typical in many WA designs as a solution to control summer overheat and it works perfectly well keeping the dwelling comfortable during the hotter months.
 However, this can result in a very cold and uncomfortable house during the winter months.
 It was important for Structerre to demonstrate that you don’t have to permanently overshade to keep your house cool in the summer.